 Motors attach to the main carriage and move it without the assistance of a human machine-knitter.

-These controllers allow to store and transfer of patterns from external sources to the knitting machines.
+These controllers allow for the storage and transfer of patterns from external sources to the knitting machines.

 Ribbers

-Ribbing attachments, or ribbers, convert a metal flat bed knitting machine to a double bed and allow to knit purl stitches or to extend stockinet knitting capabilities to another set of needles (by knitting in a circle or U shape).
+Ribbing attachments, or ribbers, convert a metal flat-bed knitting machine to a double bed and allow it to knit purl stitches or to extend stockinet knitting capabilities to another set of needles (by knitting in a circle or U shape).
 More advanced ribbers also enable knitting machines to knit double jacquard as well as other patterning.

 Software/programs/apps